 - 1. Remove power from the instrument. - 2.
 Remove enclosure housing blind lid, exposing interface board and its power and signal connections.
-See Accessing the Interface Board Connection Terminals, page 16. - 3.
+See Accessing the Interface Board Connection Terminals, page 18. - 3.
 Remove sensor plug from interface board J4 (squeeze plug's latch at top of connector, and then pull up). - 4.
 Using an ohmmeter measure resistance between socket pins 1 & 3 (active) and socket pins 5 & 7 (reference).
-Both readings should be within $1100 \Omega \pm 20 \Omega$ .
+Verify that both readings are within $1100 \Omega \pm 20 \Omega$ .
 The resistance is temperature dependent.
-The resistance at 70 °F is approximately 1082 $\Omega$ .
-Refer to Figure 25 below.
+The resistance at 70 °F is approximately $1082 \Omega$ .
+Refer to Figure 28 below.

-Figure 25 - Reference and Active Sensor Resistance Check (AC Version Shown)
+Figure 28 - Reference and Active Sensor Resistance Check (AC Version Shown)

 FCI provides full in-house technical support.
 Additional technical representation is also provided by FCI field representatives.
-Before contacting a field or in-house representative, please perform the troubleshooting techniques outlined in this manual.
+Before contacting a field or in-house representative perform the troubleshooting techniques outlined in this manual.
 If problems persist, contact the FCI Customer Service department at 1-800-854-1993 or 1-760-744-6950.

-If the instrument is to be returned to FCI, please obtain a Return Authorization.
-This form contains a declaration of decontamination clearing information with which the instrument must comply before shipment to FCI.
+If the instrument is to be returned to FCI, first obtain a Return Authorization (RA) number from the factory.
+The RA form (see pages 99 and 100) includes a declaration of decontamination clearing information with which the instrument must comply before shipment to FCI.